BradHutchings/Mmojo-Server-v2/instructions/404-Build-APE.md

 </details>

 ---
-### Build mmojo-server Actual Portable Executable (APE)
+### Assemble mmojo-server Actual Portable Executable (APE)
-Now that we have x86_64 and aarch64 (ARM64) builds, we can combine them into an Actual Portable Executable (APE) file.
+Now that we have x86_64 and aarch64 (ARM64) builds, we can assemble them into an Actual Portable Executable (APE) file.
 - View the script: <a href="../scripts/404-Assemble-Cosmo-APE.sh" target="_blank">404-Assemble-Cosmo-APE.sh</a>.
 - Run the script:
   ```